tleclere-jahia/jahia-oauth/README.md

     </plugins>
 </build>
 ```
-* update the `<dictionaryName>myActionoai18n</dictionaryName>` by your own name
+* Update the `<dictionaryName>myActionoai18n</dictionaryName>` by your own name
-* in the `definitions.cnd` add the 2 following nodes types
+* In the `definitions.cnd` add the 2 following nodes types
 ```cnd
 [joant:actionOAuthView] > jnt:content, joamix:oauthMapperView

 [joant:actionOAuthSettings] > joamix:oauthMapperSettings
 ```
-* then create a content template using the studio or directly in your repository.xml
+* Then create a content template using the studio or directly in your repository.xml
 ```xml
 <action-oauth-view j:applyOn=""
                               j:defaultTemplate="false"